Testamentary Mental Capacity Assessments

 What happens in the testamentary mental capacity assessment?

 The assessment takes place at the client’s home or a location they feel comfortable and comprises of an in-depth conversation.
 It is not a test.
 The assessor will use the information provided before the assessment to engage in open questions surrounding the Will, the person’s estate and their family and friends.
 If a Will is present, they will also go through its contents.
-If a Will is not present they will discuss the individuals wishes for their Will.
+Alternatively, if a Will is not present they will similarly discuss the individuals wishes for their content of the Will.

 Why is a testamentary capacity assessment necessary?